Sign up for Rigos

 The success of Rigos’ program lies in its Seamless Process that is made up of high quality text books, an unrivalled grading system, personal mentorship, and a unique and superior approach to conquering the Bar Exam.
 Across the United States Rigos Uniform Multistate Professional Responsibility Exam Review (MPRE) Series Books are sold through Aspen Publishers | Emanuel Test Prep.

-Concise and Comprehensive Texts - You do not have time to wade through all the material tested on the multi-state exam.
-On Washington, Oregon, and California State Bar exams, less is more.
+Concise and Comprehensive Texts - We include all the material tested on the multi-state exam.
 This is a very important issue to a serious student.
 We suggest you go to our sample chapter section of this site.
 Compare our Contract outline to the other courses.
 You will immediately realize why Rigos students have a higher pass rate than any of the competitive courses.

 Important Advantages - The Rigos material contains such useful and important aids as Magic Memory Outlines, memory ladders, acronyms, Rigos tips and frequency distributions of prior questions' issues and black letter law.

-Questions and Answers - The texts contain hundreds of prior Bar exam questions with sample answers or answer outlines.
-Bellow is some sample questions and answers from Rigos Primer Series Review® on Contracts.
+Questions and Answers - The texts contain hundreds of prior Bar exam questions with sample answers or answer outlines for both the MBE multiple-choice questions and the MEE essays.
+Below are some sample questions and answers from Rigos Primer Series Review® on Contracts.